 Although increases in inflation may have an impact on the costs of debt denominated in UF and therefore on the Company's financial expenses, these impacts are partially offset by inflation-indexed revenues.

-It is worth mentioning, that in April 2023 the company paid the Senior Notes bond @2023 and issued two new local bonds for UF 7 million.
+In April 2023 the company paid the Senior Notes bond @2023 and issued two new local bonds for a total amount of UF 7 million (series V and X)

 3. CASH FLOW ANALYSIS